Dcwahl/Dcwahl.github.io/_pages/resume.md

 ### Data Science/ML Projects:

+In addition to anything on this blog, I also have a variety of projects that I worked on as a part of the Metis Data Science bootcamp.
+Some of the works that I am rather proud of include;

 #### EMNIST Classification
-Built variety of models to solve problem of hadnwritten digit classification in the context of the 62 class EMNIST dataset.
+Built variety of models to solve problem of handwritten digit classification in the context of the 62 class EMNIST dataset.
 Approaches included:

-* Applied **unsupervised learning** techniques (TSNE, PCA, MI) in order to drive simple classification models such as standard **Logistic Regression, Random Forest, XGBoost** with a acceptable accuracy and runtime.
+* **Unsupervised learning** techniques (TSNE, PCA, MI) in order to drive simple classification models such as standard **Logistic Regression, Random Forest, XGBoost**.
+Emphasis was placed on dimensionality reduction and feature selection techniques in order to maintain both reasonable runtime and accuracy.
-* **Convolutional Neural Network** with **Keras**
+* **Convolutional Neural Network** in **Keras**

 #### Twitter Data Pipeline
 Implemented data pipeline to intake tweets via Twitter API and Tweepy, perform analysis in Python, and interface with **MongoDB**, with particular goal of permitting large scale data handling.